 The summer season can offer a rest for busy families who have hectic schedules and more commitments during other seasons.
-Provide families with some inspiration for sharing faith together this summer.
 Opportunities for prayer and activities to be enjoyed by all family members encourage families to pause, reflect, connect, and share in God’s love.
+In this post, you’ll discover 10+ free downloads that can be used at home during the summer months to remind families to put God first.

 In summer, sunflower fields abound in many parts of the country.
 At the center of the sunflower is the head.
 The seeds are contained there and the petals surround it.
 In the Jesus, the Center of Our Lives Sunflower Activity, an image of a sunflower is used to represent God at the center of our lives.